Caged And Stressed Tiger At School Prom Leads To Accusations Of ‘Animal Abuse’

 For high schoolers, prom is a very special night.
 However, for students at Christopher Columbus High School in Miami, it turned into a night full of debate about animal abuse.

-During the dance, a caged tiger made its debut, along with other exotic animals: lemur, macaws, and an African fennec fox, according to the Miami Herald.
+During the dance, a caged tiger made its debut, along with other exotic animals such as a lemur, macaws, and an African fennec fox, according to the Miami Herald.

 For many attendees, having a tiger as part of the dance was “animal abuse.”